 - The deadline for filing the complaint is 180 days from when the discrimination happened, such as your school failing to investigate a complaint

 - The complaint must contain full and accurate information, including the date and location of the incident, your contact information, and a description of the discriminatory act including as much information as you can

-It is important to file a thorough and persuasive complaint from the start, and our experienced Title IX lawyers can help you do so.
+It is important to file a thorough and persuasive complaint from the start, and our highly experienced Title IX lawyers can help you do so.
 If the OCR determines your school violated your Title IX rights, the school will need to rectify the situation by properly addressing the complaint.
 Federal funding may be at risk, and the school may even be legally liable for any harm caused.

 Duffy Law Can Help

 Many students and employees of colleges and universities are not completely aware of their Title IX rights or how to exercise them.
-If you believe someone violated your Title IX protections, our lawyers at Duffy Law can evaluate what happened and advise you of the next possible steps.
+If you believe someone violated your Title IX protections, our highly knowledgeable lawyers at Duffy Law can evaluate what happened and advise you of the next possible steps.
 We handle Title IX cases involving the following issues, among others: